bismex/Awesome-person-re-identification/README.md

 ### :high_brightness: [Notice]
 The github page will be revised largely at 2020 to provide more convenient information.
 For example changing category, adding ML paper, adding github code, etc.

+### :high_brightness: Updated 2022-07-14
+- CVPR2022 papers are online now [link](https://openaccess.thecvf.com/CVPR2022)
+- PDF links to all CVPR2022 papers have been uploaded.

 ### :high_brightness: Updated 2021-10-23
 - ICCV2021 papers are online now [link](https://openaccess.thecvf.com/ICCV2021)